ndurner/ndurner.github.io/_posts/2024-05-17-corporate-ai-spending.md

 tags: [LLM, AI, OpenAI, Foundation Models]
 ---

-Ethan Mollick, recently shared some intriguing data about AI spending patterns.
+Ethan Mollick recently shared some intriguing data about AI spending patterns.
 The numbers, sourced from a [Ramp report](https://ramp.com/blog/q1-2024-spending-insights), seem to paint a rosy picture for OpenAI.
 But it's worth digging a bit deeper.

 According to the report, OpenAI is experiencing impressive retention and growth numbers.
 A whopping 82% of companies that spent on OpenAI a year ago are still customers today.
 Even more striking, these customers reportedly increase their spending by an average of 25% every month in the first year of service.